Men's College Basketball Winning Streaks

 The list of men’s college basketball’s longest winning streaks makes that point more clear.
-There hasn’t been an undefeated season in nearly 40 years.
-The only time in history when there were two undefeated seasons back-to-back were in the sixth and seventh years of UCLA’s historic seven consecutive championships under John Wooden in 1971-72 and 1972-73.
+There hasn’t been an undefeated season in more than 40 years.
+The only time in history when there were two undefeated seasons back-to-back were in the sixth and seventh years of UCLA’s historic seven consecutive championships under John Wooden in 1971–72 and 1972–73.

-From January 30, 1971 through January 17, 1974, UCLA won every game it played—through three NCAA Tournaments, through four different seasons; at home and on grueling road trips, with ever-evolving player personnel.
+From January 30, 1971, through January 17, 1974, UCLA won every game it played—through three NCAA Tournaments, through four different seasons, at home and on grueling road trips, with ever-evolving player personnel.
 The 88-game winning streak was bookended by losses against the same team at the same venue—against Notre Dame in South Bend, Indiana.

-UCLA’s 88-game streak shattered the previous winning streak record of 60 in a row, held by the University of San Francisco from 1955-1957.
+UCLA’s 88-game streak shattered the previous winning streak record of 60 in a row, which was held by the University of San Francisco from 1955–1957.
 The Dons won two consecutive NCAA Championships in that span, coached by Phil Woolpert and anchored by basketball Hall of Famers Bill Russell and K.C.
 Jones.